Fullerton Line

 The Fullerton Line was an interurban route of the Pacific Electric Railway.
 It ran between Downtown Los Angeles and Fullerton, California.
-It opened in 1917 and saw freight service until the 1940s.
+It opened in 1917 and hosted passenger service until 1938; the line was retained for freight for some time thereafter.
+After abandonment, the right of way between La Habra and Fullerton was mostly converted to a rail trail or built over.